-The main means of communication outside of lecture will be the NWEN 241 web area at http://ecs.victoria.ac.nz/Courses/NWEN241 2012T1/.
-There you will find, among other things, this document, the lecture schedule and assignment handouts, and the <a href="main-nwent
+The main means of communication outside of lecture will be the NWEN 241 web area at http://ecs.victoria.ac.nz/Courses/NWEN241\2013T1/.
+There you will find, among other things, this document, the lecture schedule and assignment handouts, and the NWEN 241 Forum.
+The forum is a web-based bulletin board system.
+Questions and comments can be posted to the forum, and staff will read these posts and frequently respond to them.